maneatingape/kos-miscellaneous-scripts/README.md

 Utility functions called by the `kepler.ks` script:
 * Regular trignometric functions that use radians instead of degrees along with hyperbolic variants.
-* Helper function to run iterative root finding algorithsm such as Newton's or Householder's methods.
+* Helper function to run iterative root finding algorithsm such as Newton's method.